prajolshrestha/prajolshrestha.github.io/index.md

 Hey everyone I'm Prajol, and welcome to my corner of exploration!
 I am a research engineer focusing on the interface of perception, consciousness, machine learning, and robotics.
 Here, My research connects technology and life intuitively.
+I focus on probabilistic approaches to solving computer vision problems using machine learning.

 The content I create reflects how I would have wanted to learn about Technology & Life.
 I'm writing content on a variety of topics, including: